johnsonjh/fl256/README.md

 ### Alternatives

-Potential users _must_ fully understand the implications and limitations of this implementation, and evaluate if this system may be appropriate for a particular application or use case.
+Potential users _must_ fully understand the implications and limitations of this implementation, and evaluate the appropriateness for any application or use case.

 There are many mature alternatives that exist for performing financial calculations using fixed-point operations for general use, such as: